google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 * Large K -- > computationally expensive

 <!--
 There is a balance when choosing K. If we choose K to be very small, say K=3, then outliers in our dataset may have a stronger influence over how we classify new points (i.e. noise has a strong influence).
-If we choose K too large, then it can be computationally expensive to find the K nearest neighbors every time we want to classify a new datapoint.
+If we choose K too large, then it can be computationally expensive to find the K nearest neighbors every time we want to classify a new data point.

 Another thing to think about is the parity of K. For example, what may happen if we choose an even K for a binary classification problem?
-We may find that there is a tie (e.g. 2 red and 2 white in the 4 nearest neighbors of a new datapoint).
+We may find that there is a tie (e.g. 2 red and 2 white in the 4 nearest neighbors of a new data point).
 But an even K isn't always bad.
 What if we had three classes - cat, dog, and pig?
 If we choose K=3, then we could end up with 1 cat, 1 dog, and 1 pig in the 3 nearest neighbors.

 -->